MEET THE TEAM

 Founding Director, Race & Christian Community Initiative

 Raised in a rural, white community, Megan never imagined living in the city or working toward racial reconciliation.
 But God has led her to immerse herself in diverse urban contexts, and she has come to call these communities her own.
 Megan comes alongside white evangelicals to explore race-related issues from a biblical perspective and walks with them to do the self-work needed for holistic transformation.
-Her experience lies in discipling white evangelicals through learning and action communities, teaching, training, and coaching.
+Her experience lies in discipling white evangelicals through learning and action communities, as well as teaching, training, and coaching.

 She holds a Master of Divinity from Gordon-Conwell’s Campus for Urban Ministerial Education and a Master of Sacred Theology from Boston University, where she studied power dynamics in multiracial congregations.